 Home Canning Recipes

 Maybe, like myself, you feel most comfortable making tried and tested recipes.
 Recipes with a seal of approval.
-Recipes that you’re sure have all that science-y stuff taken care of.
-Hello Simply Canning’s Recipe Index!
+Recipes that you are sure that have all that science-y stuff taken care of.
+Hello, Simply Canning’s Recipe Index!
 If dilly beans, dandelion jelly, and her other 57 recipes online are not enough for you, she has books out as well.

 Reviews & Updates